 Here are 3 killer arrangements of Chinquapin Hunting for you to share with friends at your next jam.
-The Scruggs style arrangement will get you started learning slides, hammer-ons, and pull-offs.
-Once you’re feeling confident with that try your luck with the Melodic style solo, which will teach you how to play the melody for Chinquapin Hunting using up the neck scales.
+Single String arrangement, Melodic style solo, which will teach you how to play the melody for Chinquapin Hunting using up the neck scales.
 Finally, the Backup arrangement will show you how to play this song with others and sound like a pro doing it.

 In every Tunefox tablature arrangement you'll find measures where you can switch out licks to see different options to use for your improvisation.
 This feature is called the Lick Switcher.
 How do you find the Lick Switcher?
 Look for text that says "Original Measure" over different measures in the Chinquapin Hunting tab you are learning and click on that text.
 It'll open up the Lick Switcher where you can select a substitute measure for that spot in the song.
 You'll find that there are different styles of licks like Scruggs, Melodic, Bluesy, and more.
 Want to see a completely different version of this song?
 Click on "Shuffle Licks" on the bottom of tool panel to randomly shuffle the licks in the song.

 Be sure to check out all of the great learning tools that Tunefox has to offer such as "Hide Notes", "Memory Train", and "Speed Up".
 These tools can be found in the "Tools" menu at the bottom right of your screen.
 Want to learn some of Chinquapin Hunting by ear?
 Use "Hide Notes" to hide some or all of the notes in the tablature.
 Once you’re finished learning with the tab use the "Memory Train" tool to commit the song to memory.
 Then practice with "Speed Up" to improve your technique and speed in no time.